 Declaration of Covenants

-1. I notice you have taken out the concept of Declarant, which is fine, although the purpose of having a “Declarant” was because it was anticipated that Cooney would be the sole owner of the property when the Declaration is put in place, and Cooney would want certain assurances that the Association would not adversely affect their development of the commercial property on the West side of the property, since that would likely be developed after the Enron project.
+1. I notice you have taken out the concept of Declarant, which is fine, although the purpose of having a “Declarant” was because it was anticipated that Cooney would be the sole owner of the property when the Declaration is put in place, and Cooney would want certain assurances that the Association would not adversely affect their development of the commercial property on the South side of the property, since that would likely be developed after the Enron project. [these documents will be executed only after closing on the property]

-2. In Paragraph 1.6, Greg asked whether there would be costs associated with the management of the Association.
-Of course, there will be.
+2. In Paragraph 1.6, Greg asked whether there would be costs associated with the management of the Association. [my question was not whether there were other cost, but whether these costs fall under the definition of “Common Expenses” since there appears to be no other defined expenses] Of course, there will be.
 First, the Association is a Florida not-for-profit corporation, and it will have costs to create it, as well as annual filing fees.
 If there is income other than assessments, such as interest income, a federal income tax return will have to be filed.
 It should have some small professional fees, such as attorney and accountants fees.
 Also, a management company or someone else will have to be paid to hire service providers to maintain the common areas, including maintenance of the retention lake, maintenance of the road, cutting grass within common areas, if applicable, etc.

 3. Concerning the definition of “Road”, I think that it should be more specific.
 I would suggest the following: